dennislee22/dennislee22.github.io/docs/cdppvc/cml.md

     ![](../../assets/images/cml/cmluser7.png)

 4. Click `Open` to browse the application as shown in the following animated gif.
-Click on the image below and the system will analyze the library and subsequently display a list of similar image's type.
+The application user may click on any image at the lower section and then the application will analyze the library and subsequently display a list of similar image's type that was clicked by the user.

     ![](../../assets/images/cml/cmlanalysis.gif)